 A Comprehensive Guide to Commercial Brewing Systems

-Before any brewing can take place, the grains used in the brewing process need to be ground into a fine powder.
-Grinding equipment grinds grains to create a consistent size and texture for optimal brewing.
-Milling equipment varies in size and capacity, with some mills capable of processing more than 10,000 pounds of grain per hour.
+Before brewing begins, the grains must be milled into a fine powder.
+Milling equipment ensures a consistent grain size and texture for optimal brewing.
+These mills differ in capacity, with some capable of processing over 10,000 pounds of grain per hour.

 • Fermentor: Yeast converts sugar into alcohol.